 Note that the option “Protect container from accidental deletion” is selected.
 If an OU is accidentally deleted, all the objects within the OU will be deleted as well.

 Now we can create a branch OU for the business.
 In the ADUC window click on the root domain to view the current OUs and containers.
 Right click on the _Branches OU and choose New > Organizational Unit.
-In the “New Object – Organizational Unit” window enter the branch name (e.g., Kansas City).
+In the “New Object – Organizational Unit” window enter a branch name (e.g., Kansas City).

-Click on the new branch name and add the following OUs under the branch: Users, Computers.
+Right click on the new branch name and add the following OUs under the branch: Users, Computers.

-Click on the Users OU and add departments (e.g., IT, Finance, Sales).
+Right click on the Users OU and add departments (e.g., IT, Finance, Sales).

 Repeat the above steps for a second branch location (e.g., San Diego).